 Craigvinean & Ladywell land management plan

-Craigvinean forest has a strong recreation element, well used by local walkers and mountain bikers.
+The forest has a strong recreation element, and is well used by local walkers and mountain bikers.
 The forest also surrounds the Hermitage, an 18th Century pleasure-ground for the Dukes of Atholl set around the River Braan gorge.
 The Hermitage is managed by National Trust for Scotland and contains some of the tallest Douglas fir in Britain.

-Environmentally important, the forest is an important area for red squirrels abuts the River Tay Special Area of Conservation (SAC).
+The forest is also an important area for red squirrels, and is within the catchment of the River Tay Special Area of Conservation (SAC).